qtepics/qtepics.github.io/index.md

 ### PV Access Integration

-This will be part of release 3.7.1 - much work has been done, and this is nearly ready for release - hopefully by the end of February 2019.
+This will be part of release 3.7.1 - much work has been done, and this is nearly ready for release - I am currently aiming for early March 2019.

 # <a name="Collaboration"></a><span style='color:#006666'>Feed Back and Collaboration</span>

-Please email: andrews@ansto.gov.au
+Please email: mailto:andrews@ansto.gov.au

 Note: this is new e-mail address - the old synchrotron.org.au address will still work for a while.